uncleyoutube/airs_xacml/README.md

 airs_xacml
 ==========

-Permission module for user with AIRS
+Permission module for use with the AIRS digital library.